CaronLab/MhcVizPipe/README.md

 Below you will find a brief overview of the installation steps and usage of the tool.
 For more details please [visit the wiki](https://github.com/CaronLab/MhcVizPipe/wiki).

+Note that MVP runs natively on Linux and Mac systems.
+If you have a Windows computer, you can follow [these instructions](https://github.com/CaronLab/MhcVizPipe/wiki/Windows-installation) to install it using the Windows Subsystem for Linux.

 #### Quick installation
 Below is a quick overview of the installation steps.
 For more details, [visit the wiki](https://github.com/CaronLab/MhcVizPipe/wiki).
 1. Right-click and choose "save link as" to download